-As of December 31, 2011, approximately 46% of our GLA was leased to Walgreens, Kmart, and CVS and approximately 52% of our total annualized base rent was attributable to these tenants.
-At December 31, 2011, Walgreens occupied approximately 13.5% of our GLA and accounted for approximately 34% of our annualized base rent.
-At December 31, 2011, Kmart occupied approximately 30% of our GLA and accounted for approximately 11% of our annualized base rent.
-At December 31, 2011, Kmart occupied approximately 30% of our GLA and accounted for approximately 2% of our GLA and accounted for approximately 2% of our GLA and accounted for approximately 2% of our GLA and accounted for approximately 7% of our annualized base rent.
-No other tenant accounted for more than 6% of GLA or annualized base rent in 2011.
+As of December 31, 2012, approximately 39% of our GLA was leased to Walgreens, Kmart, and CVS and approximately 44% of our total annualized base rent was attributable to these tenants.
+At December 31, 2012, Walgreens occupied approximately 14% of our GLA and accounted for approximately 30% of our annualized base rent.
+At December 31, 2012, Kmart occupied approximately 23% of our GLA and accounted for approximately 7% of our annualized base rent.
+At December 31, 2012, CVS occupied approximately 2% of our GLA and accounted for approximately 7% of our annualized base rent.
+No other tenant accounted for more than 6% of annualized base rent in 2012.
 The loss of any of these anchor tenants or a significant number of their stores, or the inability of any of them to pay rent, would have a material adverse effect on our business.